geoscixyz/gpg/content/magnetics/magnetics_interpretation.rst

 Derivative Maps
 ---------------

-While the data itself can be informative, image filtering techniques are commonly used by industry to
+While the data itself can be informative, image filtering techniques are commonly used by industry to further highlight important features present in the data.

 .. raw:: html